kajott/adventofcode/PythonCodeGolfHints.md

     for n in(p-1,p+1,p-1j,p+1j):[...]  # get neighbors
     p*1j  # rotate a direction vector by 90 degrees

 They are immutable and can thus be used as keys in dictionaries and sets.
-Don't worry that they are based on floating-point values; when using pure integer coordinates, they work fine for values up to +/- 2^53.
+Don't worry that they are based on floating-point values; when using pure integer coordinates, they work fine for values up to $\pm 2^{53}$.

 ## Use the `translate` string method

 When parsing inputs, it's sometimes useful to clean certain characters first.
 For a single character, `x.replace(',','')`  is fine, but starting from two characters `x.translate(None,",.")` is shorter.

+## Use dictionaries as sets

+If a sets is only used for inserting elements and checking element presence with the `in` operator and not any of the other set operations (`|`, `&`, `-`), it's better to use a dictionary instead:

+    s={0};s|={x};x in s   # set: initialize with dummy, add element, check d={};d[x]=0;d in s    # dict: initialize empty, add element, check

+Since the assigned value doesn't matter at all, adding an element can save even more bytes if there's also some other scalar variable set to some value nearby:

+    s|={x};y=z  # set: add element and set variable in two statements d[x]=y=z    # dict: add element and set variable in a single statement

+## Use default arguments to initialize local variables

+Consider a function that requires initialization of some local variables:

+    def F(x,y):
+     t=0;c=1
+     [...]

+If the initial values of these variables don't depend on the parameters and are all different, they can be declared with default arguments instead:

+    def F(x,y,t=0,c=1):
+     [...]

+This only really saves space if it eliminates an entire line of code though.